 The Kripalu Experience on Disc

-Produced by the Kripalu Yoga Teachers Association (KYTA), the Seva CD series includes tracks ranging from meditative to uplifting to joyously exuberant, which together evoke what it’s like to spend a day at Kripalu.
-Learn more about the inception of the Seva CD series.
+Produced by the Kripalu Yoga and Ayurveda Association (KYAA), the Seva CD series includes tracks ranging from meditative to uplifting to joyously exuberant, which together evoke what it’s like to spend a day at Kripalu.

-The musicians who contributed to the project donated their work, thus giving the CD its name (seva is Sanskrit for “selfless service”).
+The musicians who contribute to the project donate their work, thus giving the CD its name (seva is Sanskrit for “selfless service”).
 A portion of the proceeds from the purchase of each CD goes to Teaching for Diversity, a Kripalu-sponsored grant program for bringing yoga to underserved populations.

 This latest edition of the Seva CD collection features music selected to create an evocative flow to accompany your classes and personal practice.
 This compilation begins with a moving hymn-like invocation, glides seamlessly into the gentle grooves of chants and uplifting rhythms, and closes with the sonic embrace of sacred sounding.